KhalidFusion/Android-Lists/README.md

 ## What is this?
 ### This is a collection of packages that slow down, collect unnecessary information, or otherwise negatively impact you or your device.
-This mainly targets includes apps that come pre-installed when you buy your device.
-They are separated by developer.
+This mainly targets apps that come pre-installed when you buy your device.

 ## What devices are currently supported?
 ### Currently, only Samsung Devices are supported.
 More will be soon!